lexasorokin/d8-reactjs-boilerplate/README.md

 # Advantages of this project

-- You don't need to have `composer` on `npm` installed locally.
+- You don't need to have `composer`, `npm` or `yarn` installed locally.
 Everything is being done though Docker containers.
-- You don't depend on versions of `composer` or `npm` installed at dev environments of your team members.
+- You don't depend on versions of `composer`, `npm` or `yarn` installed at dev environments of your team members.
 - Docker configuration for Drupal is based on [docker4drupal](http://docker4drupal.org) containers.
 It provides very good flexibility for Docker-based local development.
 If you need more containers (i.e. for `memcached`, `redis`, `solr`, etc) - just check out what they offer.
 - Drupal configuration is based on [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project) project which provides best dev experience in working with Drupal through `composer`.
 - ReactJS application created based on [Next.js 2](https://zeit.co/blog/next2).